Moving forward together

 - To ensure accuracy, please visit etrade.com/myprofile and the Settings tab at morganstanleyonline.com > Profile Tab > Settings to confirm and update your personal information.

-Once your accounts are linked, you’ll be able to transfer cash or securities between E*TRADE brokerage accounts and Morgan Stanley accounts on either etrade.com or Morgan Stanley Online.
-For more information, visit the E*TRADE Service Center or contact the Morgan Stanley team servicing your account.
+Once your accounts are linked through your Morgan Stanley account settings, you’ll be able to transfer cash or securities between E*TRADE brokerage accounts and Morgan Stanley accounts on either etrade.com or Morgan Stanley Online.
+(Some account types, however, may not be eligible.)
+For more information, please contact the E*TRADE Service Center.

 Investment advisory accounts